 There are typically three distinct types of silos that can arise as a business grows:

-Organisational: This is likely the most common type of silo, where organisations are typically divided by business functions (e.g. finance, human resources, sales etc.).
-Career paths typically stay within divisions, further reducing the chance of knowledge being brought from one area to another.
+- Organisational: This is probably the most common type of silo, where employees are divided by business functions (e.g. finance, human resources, sales etc.).
+Career paths typically stay within these divisions, further reducing the chance of knowledge being brought from one area to another.

-Products/markets: Teams are focused not on particular business functions, but products or markets.
-This may result in better products or targeting, but likely also results in more redundant work.
+- Products/markets: Teams are focused not on particular business functions, but on products or markets.
+This may result in better products or targeting, but it’s also likely to result in more redundant work.

-Geographical: For some businesses, geographical proximation to their target markets is important, but having teams in disparate locations can also result in silos.
+- Geographical: For some businesses, geographical proximity to their target markets is important.
+However, having teams in different locations can also result in silos.

 What impact can silos have on your business?

-How do you go about breaking down silos in business?
+How do you recognise information silos in your business?

-Your departments have different (and possibly even competing) priorities: It’s not unusual for departments to simply look out for their own best interests, without much regard for what is going on in other areas of the business.
+- Your departments have different (and possibly even competing) priorities: It’s not unusual for departments to look out for their best interests without much regard for other areas of the business.
 Successful companies, however, have a unified vision that all departments collectively work towards.

-You have a broken customer experience: If customers are complaining about a broken customer experience (for example, they are receiving marketing material address to potential customers when they are an existing one), this is a sure-fire sign that silos are hindering your business.
+- You have a broken customer experience: If customers are complaining about a broken customer experience (for example, they’re receiving marketing material for potential customers when they’re already a customer), this is a sure-fire sign that silos are hindering your business.

-Work is being duplicated: Redundancy is another tell-tale sign that silos are holding you back.
-After all, if you don’t communicate with your colleagues, how will you know they’re in fact doing the same tasks?
+- Work is being duplicated: Redundancy is another tell-tale sign that silos are holding you back.
+After all, if you don’t communicate with your colleagues, how will you know that you’re doubling up on tasks?